lmigueldf/doc/api/animate.md

 Returns
 :    1. `{Array}` ---Returns an array of `count` particle objects.

-Call `obtainParticleArray` to get an array of particle objects.
+Call `obtainParticleArray` to get the array of particle objects from the engine.
 These objects should be modified and passed into `emitParticles` when they're ready.
+Note that there is only one particle objects array per engine.
+This array is provided by the engine, and there's no need to create your own.

 ### emitParticles (pArray)

 Parameters
 :    1. `pArray {array}` ---An array of particle objects to animate.

-Call `emitParticles` with an array of particle objects to queue them up for animation.
+Call `emitParticles` with the array of particle objects to queue them up for animation.
+Remember that this is the same array returned by `obtainParticleArray`.

 ### runTick (dt)

 Parameters
 :    1. `dt {number}` ---How many milliseconds of particle animations to run.

 Calling `runTick` runs enqueued particle animations for `dt` milliseconds.
+This arrangement means that you can have hundreds of particle engines in your game, and none of them will tick unless you explicitly ask them to.
+It also makes it easy to speed up or slow down your effects by simply scaling the `dt` you pass into `runTick`.

 ## Overview